infiniti888/Social-Science-Miner/README.md

 pip install spacy-langdetect
 python -m spacy download en_core_web_sm pip install --upgrade gensim (gensim was in Anaconda but only up to version 3.4.2, and i needed to upgrade manually into version 3.7)
+For each file different files need to be in the working directory and will be specified below.

 # System description
 There are 6 Python scripts
-load_LDA_model (Loading the corpus and dictionary already filtered and training or loading an LDA Topic Model, is very fast because it does not require loading the whole collection.
-Also includesthe log-perplexity measure of Gensim tested with different validation sets of documents to evaluate each model).
+-load_LDA_model (Loading the corpus and dictionary already filtered and training or loading an LDA Topic Model, is very fast because it does not require loading the whole collection.
+Also includes the log-perplexity measure of Gensim tested with different validation sets of documents to evaluate each model).
+This file only requires having in the working directory the Topic modeling model to be used(composed of a series of files with matching parameter names in the filename), the corpus and the dictonary files.

+-load_topic (Doing the Topic Model process step by step from the documents to generate the files used in load_LDA_model).
+This file requires having all the documens (unzipped) for either Spanish or Portuguese.

-The scripts below use information extraction in a rule-based approach and have been adapted for Spanish only at the moment. load_topic (Doing the Topic Model process step by step from the documents to generate the files used in load_LDA_model). extract_bibliography (Extracting bibliography of each document, each year appearing there and comparing similarity between bibliographies). extract_intro (Extracting the introduction of each document).
+The scripts below use information extraction in a rule-based approach and have been adapted for Spanish only, at the moment.
+So for executing them having all or some of the documens (unzipped) in Spanish is required.

+-extract_bibliography (Extracting bibliography of each document, each year appearing there and comparing similarity between bibliographies).

+-extract_intro (Extracting the introduction of each document).

-KeywordFinder3Nouns (Extracting the keyword section of each document).
+-KeywordFinder3Nouns (Extracting the keyword section of each document).

-Metodo(classifying each document by its investigation method into 4 categories: qualitative, quantitative, mixt or undefined).
+-Metodo(classifying each document by its investigation method into 4 categories: qualitative, quantitative, mixt or undefined).